FDTRImageEnhancer: Combining Physics-Informed Deconvolution and Microstructure-Aware Deep Learning to Enhance Thermal Images: Physics-Informed Gaussian Convolution and Microstructure-Aware Neural Network for FDTR

 \subsection{FDTR Approximation - Gaussian Kernel}

-As observed in the previous section, the thermal conductivity image obtained from FDTR resembles a blurred version of the ground truth.
-This is similar to the "blur" obtained in continuum damage mechanics, where the damage/fracture due to strain localization at a sharp crack (the representation of which is limited by the size of the finite elements in continuum simulations) is regularized through a radial convolution of the strain, smearing out the damage.
+As observed in the previous section, the thermal conductivity image obtained in Figure \ref{fig:training_fit} resembles a ``blurred" version of the ground truth presented in Figure \ref{fig:training_ground_truth}.
+This is similar to the ``blur'' obtained in continuum damage mechanics, where the damage/fracture due to strain localization at a sharp crack (the representation of which is limited by the size of the finite elements in continuum simulations) is regularized through a radial convolution of the strain, smearing out the damage.

 Therefore, because we intend to correlate high resolution structural images and blurry thermal conductivity maps, we can similarly abstract the FDTR physics as a convolution of the ground truth thermal conductivity with a multiplicative superposition of two Gaussian expressions, that is: